Chelmsford Fire Station – North Station

 Since the original bunkroom was close to the apparatus bay, potential contaminants from the firefighters’ gear and equipment could permeate the living space.
-We built a Gear Locker Room that the firefighters could only access from the apparatus bay to overcome this.
+To overcome this, we built a Gear Locker Room that the firefighters could only access from the apparatus bay.
 There is no entry to the gear locker room from the living quarters to protect the firefighters, ensuring their health and safety.
 Potential contaminants from the turnout gear would be contained in the locker room.
 The gear locker room was independently heated and ventilated.
 The room also includes a washer-extractor system for heavy-duty protective gear cleaning.

 The Final Product

 We created a state-of-the-art living space for the first responders.
 The two-story modular building was built six-over-six modules and totaled 4,320 square feet.
 The brick facade of the garage was matched using a thin brick panelized system that was added at the factory.
 Lincoln Architects, LLC designed the new living quarters to sleep six firefighters at any time and can now better accommodate a co-ed workforce.
 Individual bunkrooms allow for more privacy and help keep a team of first responders healthy during a surging pandemic or flu season.
 The new space was built to updated standards, provides ADA Bathrooms, and meets the accessibility requirements of a modern building.
 The energy-efficient modular buildings incorporate personal locker and changing rooms, bathrooms with showers, a full kitchen, an eating area/lounge, a complete gym, a maintenance repair shop, a laundry room, and administrative space.
 The Apparatus Bay now has two garage doors on both the front and the back of the garage, which will allow Engine 2 to drive straight through.
 There is also enough space in the renovated garage to house both the fire engine and the rescue boat, creating a more efficient work environment where speed is of utmost importance.